MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 When an identity is deleted, Fabric items relying on the workspace identity for trusted workspace access or authentication will break. **Deleted workspace identities cannot be restored.**

 > [!NOTE]
-> When a workspace is deleted, the workspace identity is deleted as well.
-If the workspace is restored after deletion, the workspace identity cannot be restored.
-You can create a new workspace identity upon workspace restoration.
+> When a workspace is deleted, the workspace identity is deleted as well. its workspace identity is deleted as well.
+If the workspace is restored after deletion, the workspace identity is not restored.
+If you want the restored workspace to have a workspace identity, you must create a new one.

-[PUT NOTE ABOUT WORKSPACE IDENTITY IN DOCUMENTATION ABOUT DELETING WORKSPACES]

 ## How to use workspace identity

  Shortcuts in a workspace that has a workspace identity can be used for trusted service access.
 See [Trusted workspace access](../security/security-trusted-workspace-access.md) for more information.

-## Security, Administration and Governance of the workspace identity
+## Security, administration and governance of the workspace identity

+The following sections describe who can use the workspace identity, and how you can monitor it in Microsoft Purview  and Azure.

-### Access Control
+### Access control

 Workspace identity can be [created and deleted by workspace admins](#create-and-manage-a-workspace-identity).
 The workspace identity has the workspace contributor role on the workspace.